Medical expert of the article

 Spleen cyst

-Symptoms of splenomegaly
+Symptoms of Splenomegaly

 Where does it hurt?

-Examination with splenomegaly
+Examination for splenomegaly

 Anamnesis